maiklovenotwar/github-api-aggregated/README.md

 | `created_at` | DateTime | Repository creation timestamp |
 | `updated_at` | DateTime | Last update timestamp |
 | `pushed_at` | DateTime | Last commit timestamp |

+#### Repository Data Usage:
+- Repositories are the central entity in the database, representing GitHub code repositories
+- Each repository is linked to its owner (a Contributor) and optionally to an Organization
+- Repository metrics like stars, forks, and issues are used for popularity and activity analysis
+- The language field enables programming language distribution analysis

 ### Contributor Data